955xiaoSu/Code-practice/README.md

-This repository is used to record HNU CSer's homework.
+This repo is used to record some assignments of HNU CSer.

 **What can you get from here?**